 The results of the study performed by the Tropical Institute of Medicine further highlight that postal delivery of urine samples did not influence STI detection.
 This opens several avenues – for example, results can be made available to a physician at the time of consultation, allowing immediate treatment if positive, as well as limiting the risk of further transmission (2).

 Novosanis Colli-Pee® device can also be prefilled with its proprietary UCM preservative, offering stabilization of different urinary analytes as well as improving transport and storage of urine at ambient temperatures.

-Further, urine self-collection and postal delivery can significantly increasing participation in cervical cancer screening programs (6).
+Further, urine self-collection and postal delivery can significantly increase participation in cervical cancer screening programs (6).
 Several large trials, including the EVAH and VALHUDES are currently being performed using Colli-Pee® to detect HPV (7,8).

 Research has shown that individuals prefer urine testing over other sampling methods.
 A recent online survey conducted at University of California, Los Angeles (UCLA) looked at the knowledge and STI testing preferences in a subset of female undergraduate students.
 Participants preferred urine over vaginal swabs, as well as favored home-sampling over clinic-based testing (9).